kolodziejczakM/preact-modern-startupper/README.md

 -   `src/common/theme.ts` - here we have all of our UI registries.
 This file helps a lot in maintaining app UI.
 -   `src/@types` - we define types here if they haven't been provided by library creator.
 Unfortunately, TypeScript is still not everywhere ;(
 -   `plopfile.js` - here you can see what is going to be generated after running `npm run generate`.
 All templates are inside `plop-templates` folder.
 -   `src/modules/localisation/i18n.ts` - want do add new language support?
-Note: default all translations are bundled alongside your app code, but you can always changed that :)
+Note: by default all translations are bundled alongside your app code, but you can always change that :)
 -   `webpack.config.js` - bundler config.
 You shouldn't need to open it often, it's quite easy to go through it though.

 ### What about Redux DevTools support?